groupbwt/scrapy-boilerplate/README.md

 Black is the uncompromising Python code formatter.
 It is used in thsi project to ensure code style consistensy in the least intrusive fashion.

 Black is included in Pipfile dev-dependencies.
 A pre-commit hook for running autoformatting is also included, via [pre-commit](https://pre-commit.com) tool.
 It is installed automatically, if you run `install.sh`.
 Otherwise, to use it you need to run `pre-commit install` in the root project folder after installing pre-commit itself.

+### PM2

+This boilerplate contains a sample PM2 config file along with a bash startup script that sets up all the necessary environment to run scrapy with this process manager.

+All you need to do, is copy/edit `src/pm2/commands/command_example.sh` and change the `exec` part to the command actually needed to be run, and then create `process.json` ecosystem file (based on `src/pm2/process.example.json`) to start the script.

+Then, cd to `src/pm2` and run `pm2 start process.json`.